SherineBrahma/deepfermi/README.md

 pre-commit install
 ```

-## Running Tests
+### Running Tests
 Run tests before submitting a pull request:
 ```
 pytest
 ```

-## Issues and Feedback
+### Issues and Feedback
-If you encounter any issues, feel free to open an issue on GitHub.
+If you encounter any issues or have suggestions, feel free to open an issue on GitHub.

 # Citation

 <a id="bibtex-citation"></a>

-If you would like to cite this work, here is the BibTeX entry:
+If you found our work useful, please consider citing it.
+The BibTeX is provided below:

 ```bibtex
 @article{brahma2024robust,